 - In Worms 4: Mayhem, if you use Prod on an enemy worm during a match where the "Dim Mak" option is selected in the Wormpot, it will instantly kill him.

-- In World of Warcraft, monks have a skill called Touch of Death that can instantly kill an enemy if it has less health than the monk (though you can't use it on other players for obvious reasons).
+- In World of Warcraft, monks have a skill called Touch of Death that originally instantly killed an enemy if it had less health than the monk (though you can't use it on other players for obvious reasons).
+Two expansions later it was nerfed to only deal 50% of the user's maximum health in damage after an 8 second delay, though the "target must have less health" restriction was lifted as well.
+Since the skill isn't actually guaranteed to kill the target anymore, the name could be considered an Artifact Title.

 - Death Touch was a spell used by "Guardians of Blizzard", which were NPCs that served as a Border Patrol for areas players weren't supposed to enter.
 These have disappeared since Cataclysm unlocked any areas that a player could get to that they previously weren't supposed to.